apache/comdev-site/source/mentoringprogramme-icfoss-pilot.md

 <a name="MentoringProgramme-ApplyingfortheMentorProgramme"></a>
 ## Applying for the Mentor Programme

 Students can propose their own project ideas, or select one from the asf provided list.
-After selecting the project ideas. students should create a project prosoal following guidance from the <b>mentor</b> and the <b>project community</b>.
+After selecting the project ideas. students should create a project proposal following guidance from the **mentor** and the **project community**.

 The project proposal should have, at minimum :

-+ <b>WHAT</b> Detailed description of the what is being implemented as part of the project.
++ **WHAT** Detailed description of the what is being implemented as part of the project.
-+ <b>HOW</b> How the project is going to be implemented.
++ **HOW** How the project is going to be implemented.
 Here you would describe your approach towards solving the problem, as well as technical details (which shows to the mentor that you have a clear idea of what needs to be implemented).
 High level system design diagrams is a plus.
-+ <b>WHEN</b> A detailed schedule of what tasks you are going to implent by when.
++ **WHEN** A detailed schedule of what tasks you are going to implement by when.

 See the proposals examples below as guidance: